Jo Palmer - Bachelor of Education (Primary) - 2008

 Work from home or anywhere in the world

-A CSU business degree will give you the versatile skills you need for your future career.
+A Charles Sturt business degree will give you the versatile skills you need for your future career.
 You could also explore career flexibility through roles in the communication and creative industries or in information technology, computing and mathematics.
-Whether you want to be a qualified graphic designer, communication professional, IT developer or even launch your own start-up, CSU has the degree to get you there.
+Whether you want to be a qualified graphic designer, communication professional, IT developer or even launch your own start-up, Charles Sturt has the degree to get you there.
 And before you start your remote career, why not choose to study online with Australia’s most experienced online university?
 Apply now.